 What’s your favorite travel quote that’s best describe you?

 “Traveling – it leaves you speechless, then turns you into a storyteller.” – Ibn Battuta

 Misha is a travel & work blogger who’s also a big fan of dogs, horror movies, and makeup.
 She was born and grew up in Jakarta, and spent 2 years in Magelang, 5 years in Yogyakarta, and 2 years in Bali.
 She made the craziest decision to quit her job in Bali in 2015 and just moved to Bangkok, Thailand – where she actually had never been to this city previously.
 Misha landed an office job and worked there for 2 years before returning to Indonesia and now continues to work remotely from home.
-Aside from her current job, she’s also helping her chef husband in running a food truck business in Bali.

-After joining a 10-day university program back in 2010 in Siem Reap, Cambodia, Misha became addicted in travelling.
+After joining a 10-day university program back in 2010 in Siem Reap, Cambodia, Misha became addicted to travelling.
 So far, she has travelled to 30 countries in Asia and Europe, and is definitely looking forward to keep ticking more countries on her bucket list.
 She dreams to live in a Spanish-speaking-country since she has been learning the language for quite some time.
 She hopes to inspire more Indonesians (women, especially) to go and see the world.
 She believes that it’s what Indonesia really needs: for the people to open minds and broaden perspectives, in order to understand that humans have different cultures and ways of living around the globe.

 © 2017 Writing & Images copyright of Marina Utami.